SeanChen9828/JustIT_Bootcamp_Porfolio/Workbook/wkb5_week6/README.md

 # 📘 Week 6 – WorkBook Summary

-This document summarizes Python data manipulation skills and practical exercises completed during **Week 6**, focusing on Pandas operations, data analysis, and visualization.
+This document summarizes Python data manipulation skills and practical exercises completed during **Week 6** of the **8-week intensive Data Bootcamp** by **Just IT**, focusing on Pandas operations, data analysis, and visualization.

 ---